yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/hasura-sample-app.md

 showAsideToc: true
 ---

-This page demonstrates how to deploy an application on Hasura Cloud and Yugabyte Cloud using Hasura's Realtime Poll sample application.
-This application is built using React and is powered by Hasura GraphQL Engine backed by a Yugabyte Cloud YugabyteDB cluster.
+This page demonstrates how to deploy a GraphQL application on Hasura Cloud and Yugabyte Cloud using Hasura's Realtime Poll sample application.
+This application is built using React, powered by the Hasura GraphQL Engine, and backed by a Yugabyte Cloud YugabyteDB cluster.
 It has an interface for users to cast a vote on a poll, and results are updated in an on-screen bar chart in real time.

 ## Prerequisites